scailable/nxai-utilities/README.md

 1. Navigate to this project in GitLab
 2. Navigate to `Settings` -> `CI/CD`
 3. Navigate to `Token Access`
-4. Add the path to your project starting with `scailable/`
+4. Add the path to your project starting with `ai/`

 Your project should now be able to pull the project and use it during CI/CD jobs.

 ## Licence

-Copyright 2023, Scailable, All rights reserved.
+Copyright 2024, Network Optix, All rights reserved.